 What Are Some Signs of Cocaine Abuse?

-After coming down from the cocaine high, there is often a crash period, and users may eat and sleep more than usual.
-Some other signs that someone may be abusing cocaine include:
+After coming down from the cocaine high, there is often a crash period, and people may eat and sleep more than usual.
+Some other signs that someone may be suffering substance use disorder from cocaine use include:

 - White powder residue around the nose and mouth

 - Drug paraphernalia in their personal effects (e.g., syringes, pipes, spoons, razor blades, small plastic baggies, etc.)